ediziks/dsp_practical_work/instructions/pw0.md

     Make sure to use the URL with `SSH` (*git@github.com:YOUR-USERNAME/YOUR-REPOSITORY*) and not with `https` (*https://github.com/YOUR-USERNAME/YOUR-REPOSITORY*)

+:warning: Make sure that `Git` and `GitHub` are setup correctly before the course to be able to do the practical work.

-Congratulation, your environment is setup and ready for the course practical work :grinning:
+:tada: Congratulation, your environment is setup and ready for the course practical work :grinning:

 ### Useful links